suzannaudra/ClickGame/README.md

 The game uses react app for development.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The deployed game can be found here: https://suzannaudra.github.io/ClickGame/

 ## Available Scripts

 In the project directory, you can run: